 Revision 3: Multi-Photo Functionality

-Problem: Users also requested improved functionality for capturing multiple photos, especially for multipage documents.
+Problem: Users also requested improved functionality for capturing and previewing multipage documents.

 Revision: I introduced an "Add Another" button for seamless multi-photo capture and a preview feature with navigation arrows and a page number indicator to improve usability.
 Additionally, users can preview their pictures before submitting them.